SoCSTech/socsdocs.git.io/Writerside/topics/Docker-on-socs-web01.md

 # Docker on socs-web01

 We make extensive use of Docker on the Server and in the School too.
 Docker powers our sites, services and some of the student projects on this server!

+There will be a section added soon to discuss Docker a little more.
 We recommend you get yourself comfortable with the idea of using Docker before proceeding to make any changes to it on `socs-web01`.

 ## Gotchas!
 * **You may find that after a reboot not all services are back up and running - these will need manually starting again!**